 Upper trigram: Ch'ien The Creative, Heaven

-Thus the superior man discriminates between high and low,
+Thus the superior man makes himself strong and untiring.

 These texts apply only for the lines that were marked, when the hexagram was cast.
 Note that the lines are counted from the bottom up.